What is Marfan syndrome?

 Facilitating the passage of light through the eye

-A defective (FBN1) gene associated with Marfan syndrome affects the formation of a protein in connective tissue called fibrillin, which impacts the integrity of many organs and structures in the body.
-Organs and body systems that can be impacted include, but are not limited to, the following:
+A defective (FBN1) gene associated with Marfan syndrome affects the formation of a protein in connective tissue called fibrillin.
+This impacts many organs and structures in the body.
+Organs and body systems that can be impacted include:

 What causes Marfan syndrome?